2626Deepika/fabric-pattern-analysis/README.md

-                                                                          ###Pattern Sense: Classifying Fabric Using Deep Learning
+<h1 align="center">🧵 Pattern Sense: Classifying Fabric Using Deep Learning</h1>

-**Pattern Sense** is a deep learning-based web application that classifies fabric patterns from images.
-The system uses a Convolutional Neural Network (CNN) and provides an easy-to-use interface where users can upload fabric images and get instant pattern classification results.

 ---

-## 📌 Project Objective

-The goal of this project is to automate the identification of various fabric patterns such as Floral, Polka, Striped, etc., using deep learning techniques.
-This helps reduce manual effort in fabric sorting and enhances efficiency in textile and fashion-related industries.
+**Pattern Sense** is a deep learning-based web application that classifies fabric patterns from uploaded images.
+It uses a Convolutional Neural Network (CNN) trained on a dataset of fabric images to predict one of 10 predefined pattern categories.
+This project demonstrates how artificial intelligence can assist industries like textiles, fashion, and e-commerce in automating visual recognition tasks.

 ---

+# 📌 Project Objective

+To build a system that can identify fabric patterns using image classification.
+The goal is to automate manual textile sorting and support businesses in organizing and tagging fabric types efficiently.

+---

-## 🛠️ Tech Stack
+# 🛠️ Tech Stack

 - **Frontend**: HTML, CSS
-- **Backend**: Python (Flask)
+- **Backend**: Python using Flask
-- **Deep Learning**: TensorFlow, Keras
+- **Deep Learning**: TensorFlow and Keras (CNN)
-- **Image Processing**: NumPy, Keras Preprocessing
+- **Image Handling**: Keras Preprocessing, NumPy
-- **Deployment**: Runs locally on Flask server
+- **Interface**: Runs locally on a Flask server

 ---

-## 🧠 Key Features
+# 🧠 Key Features

-- User-friendly web interface for uploading fabric images
+- Simple web interface to upload fabric images
+- Automated prediction using a trained CNN model
-- Automatic classification into 10 fabric pattern categories
+- Supports 10 distinct fabric pattern categories
-- Real-time prediction display with uploaded image preview
+- Displays predicted result along with the uploaded image
-- Offline/local setup without any internet dependency
+- Lightweight and works offline on localhost

 ---

-## 🧵 Fabric Pattern Categories
+# 🧵 Fabric Pattern Categories

-The model classifies images into the following 10 categories:
+The model can recognize the following fabric patterns:

 - Chevron
 - Dots